 Why You Should Never Let a Provider Generate or Store Your Private Key

-The foundation of true zero-trust cryptography
+The foundation of zero-access cryptography

 Modern encrypted communication platforms often advertise end-to-end encryption and zero-access security.
 But beneath the marketing language lies a critical technical reality:

-This article breaks down why true zero-trust cryptography requires that users generate, protect, and retain sole custody of their private keys.
+This article breaks down why true zero-access cryptography requires that users generate, protect, and retain sole custody of their private keys.
 The provider should only have access to the public key and never even touch the private key, not even once!
 Anything less introduces hidden trust assumptions that undermine the entire security model.

-Zero-Trust Begins With Key Ownership
+Zero-Access Begins With Key Ownership

 In any asymmetric encryption system, the foundation is simple: